asavartsov/erlyvideo/README.md

 I left some of the verbage in this README file alone for now, although it may not be fully relevant.
 This code base was cloned from a another remnant of the open source version but, as is, it did not compile due to bit-rot.
 For now I am hacking around on this to get it to compile and work as part of the different alternatives I am exploring for my project.

 Gradually I am able to compile more and more it.
 Once everything compiles I will see how well it actually works.

+* Notes (as of 3/20/2017): The application now compiles after a number of small changes to deal with "bit rot."
+It compiles on Unbuntu 14.04 with erlang 19.0.
+The main issues were the following:
+** include files not pointing to the right directories ** obsolete or depreciated functions
+** paramaterized modules that are no longer supported in erlang.

 Licensing (still relevant)
 =========